zwt4pb/dsprojectjterm2/README.md

 - Due to time limitations, we primarily focused on major hits and publicly available data, leaving some deeper insights unexplored.

+6. Events Data:

+- We asked ChatGPT to generate the list of most media covered events from the time periods listed earlier.
+This could have let to discrepancies or lack of data points.

 ---